ykalenik/INF.03_2024_Lodz/README.md

-Tasks for the course "Kurs zawodowy technik programista (INF.03)".
+CV for the "Kurs zawodowy technik programista"